Obtaining a Library Card

 Most accounts expire every three years and must be renewed with proper ID.
 All patrons are required to have a zero balance on their library card in order to extend the card for another 3 years.
 Minor children’s accounts require a parent/guardian’s ID for renewal. ***Note: You will not be issued a new library card.
 The information is just updated in the library’s lending system. ***

 To use the library computers, you must be in good standing as a library patron.
+Visitors may use the library computers as a guest twice.
+After that, they may obtain a library card to continue using the library computers.

 - Computer use is free but there is a charge to print from the computer.
 See Printing